Whitepaper: Kinnami Technology Overview

 Kinnami Software Corporation provides a resilient distributed data management platform that simplifies data availability, protection, and security for the complex distributed networks that are essential for making the connected future possible and an autonomous future a reality.
-Kinnami's software enables a unified data environment for trust, transparency, and newfound collaboration from edge devices to cloud.
+Kinnami's software enables a unified data environment for trust, transparency, and newfound collaboration from the digital edge to cloud.
 Customers achieve the irrefutable data integrity essential to distributed environments—including unsecured or free-standing networks and autonomous operations.
 Kinnami’s technology is aimed at organizations that need to protect sensitive information on storage devices and access points that are often beyond an organization’s control driven by modern needs for data processing and data sharing that extend across company boundaries and at the computing edge.
-Kinnami was founded in 2015 by a team of data management and security experts, and has offices in Boston, Washington, Austin, TX, and London.
+Kinnami was founded in 2015 by a team of data protection and security experts and has offices in Boston, Washington, Austin, TX, and London.

 Introduction